angeljruiz/SFMC-Email-Client/README.md

 ```

 ### Creating a Transactional Email Send Definition
 <b>Note:</b> The first time an email is sent a send definition for it will be created with the default values.
-This definition take about a minute to actually become active, so try sending again after that.
+This definition takes about a minute to actually become active, so try sending again after that.
 You can also manually create a send definition using:
 ```ruby
 SFMC::Transactional::SendDefinition.create(
   definition_key: 'definition_key',